 In their survey, the reactive method had an annual cost of 58 million dollars, with an average unplanned downtime of 8.43 % (see figure above) or an uptime equal to 91.57%.

 If a factory runs 24/7/365 operations this amounts to 30 days and 18 hours of downtime or what equals to a total month of production!

-Data and monitoring (predictive): Using data to know whenever something within the machinery changes Predictive maintenance uses data from machinery, similar to taking the temperature of the human being, to tell whether the machinery is well or “sick”.
+Predictive maintenance uses data from machinery, similar to taking the temperature of the human being, to tell whether the machinery is well or “sick”.
 When using data from machinery, you will always be aware of how well the machinery is performing.
-You can get a warning about machinery breakdown days or weeks before it occurs, and thereby plan your maintenance outside of scheduled uptime.
+You can get a warning about machinery breakdown days or weeks before it occurs, and thereby plan your maintenance outside of scheduled operating time.
 Additionally, we can create an extra model, that is triggered by “sick data”, that can tell you the causation for machinery breakdown.
 On that way, you will know immediately where to put your focus on, when maintaining the machine.
 You will not only minimize the cost on servicing the machine to when needed, you will also minimize the time it takes to service the given machinery.
-In this survey, the predictive method had a cost of 24 million dollars, or 60 % less than the planned method and 58.6 % less than the reactive method.
-And had an average unplanned downtime of 5.82 % or an uptime of 94.28%.

 “The unplanned downtime for respondents using more predictive data- and condition-based monitoring approaches is 36% lower than respondents using a more reactive approach.”

 How to get started?